cheat-sheets/founding-cheat-sheet/README.md

    - Big opportunity
    - Favorable context - are many companies competing for scarce resources?
    - Customer willingness to pay - how big is the market?
 Is it growing?
    - Ticking clock - is the window of opportunity about to close?
+Ticking-clock industries include
+      - those in which products and services are quickly derived from and just as quickly outdated by technological or scientific advances,
+      - those with strong "network effects" - that is, the value of the product increases as more people use it
+      - those with significant economies of scale.